sogeuni/contents/abs/introduction/shell-programming.md

 > We now have miniaturized single-board computers with amazing capabilities, such as the [Raspberry Pi](http://www.raspberrypi.org/).
 > Bash scripting provides a way to explore the capabilities of these fascinating devices.

 A shell script is a quick-and-dirty method of prototyping a complex application.
 Getting even a limited subset of the functionality to work in a script is often a useful first stage in project development.
-In this way, the structure of the application can be tested and tinkered with, and the major pitfalls found before proceeding to the final coding in _C_, _C++_, _Java_, [[shell-wrapper#^PERLREF|Perl]], or _Python_.
+In this way, the structure of the application can be tested and tinkered with, and the major pitfalls found before proceeding to the final coding in _C_, _C++_, _Java_, [[shell-wrappers#^PERLREF|Perl]], or _Python_.

 Shell scripting hearkens back to the classic UNIX philosophy of breaking complex projects into simpler subtasks, of chaining together components and utilities.
 Many consider this a better, or at least more esthetically pleasing approach to problem solving than using one of the new generation of high-powered all-in-one languages, such as _Perl_, which attempt to be all things to all people, but at the cost of forcing you to alter your thinking processes to fit the tool.